 This year's reunion has been cancelleddue to a death in Terrie's and Tammie's family.
 They have an awful lot to deal with through the end of the year and will not be able to hold the annual party.
 Please keep them in your thoughts and prayers and plan on coming to next year's reunion!

 Every year we have been fortunate enough to have had the aid of several pilot organizations, including the International Bird Dogs, the Red River Swift Wing as well as the Commemorative Air Force , staging a flyover at our past reunions!

-On Saturday, October 18th 2014, we will be Keeping the Honor Alive by holding our 10th annual 421st reunion.
-This is a milestone for us, our 10th reunion!
-We would like to encourage everyone to start making thier plans now to attend.
+On Saturday, October 20th 2018, we will be Keeping the Honor Alive by holding our 13th annual 421st reunion.
+We would like to encourage everyone to start making their plans now to attend.
 Fredericksburg and the surrounding area is a very popular place.
 Accomodations fill quickly and early.
 We would also love to hear from anyone from the 388th Wing of which the 421st was a part.

 I urge anyone interested in attending or participating in this years' reunion to contact me, Terrie Manning, at 830-685-3237 or e-mail me at: email@example.com

 Take a look at our photo archives and see how far we've come in "Keeping The Honor Alive"!!!